AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 .. important::

   Starting from Release 5.4, launching CheckPoint firewall instances from the Aviatrix Controller automatically initiates its onboarding process.
-After completing this step, user should be able to login to the CheckPoint console with username **admin** and password **Aviatrix123#**.
+For initial login information, go to `Credentials for Checkpoint Initial Login <https://aviatrix.zendesk.com/hc/en-us/articles/4417552852109>`_.
+You must be registered to access the Aviatrix Customer Support website.
+If you are not already registered, you can sign-up at https://support.aviatrix.com.

 7a.2 Launch and Associate More